 J. Construction:

-Oil/Water Separator shall be cylindrical, horizontal, atmospheric-type single-walled steel vessel intended for the separation and storage of flammable and combustible liquids.
+Oil/Water Separator shall be cylindrical, horizontal, atmospheric-type single-wall steel vessel intended for the separation and storage of flammable and combustible liquids.

-Separator shall be fabricated of ______ mild carbon steel with shell seams of continuous lap weld construction.
+Separator shall be fabricated of ______ thick mild carbon steel with shell seams of continuous lap weld construction.
+(Steel thickness determined by burial depth.)

 The oil/water separator shall be a pre-packaged, pre-engineered, ready to install unit consisting of:

-An influent connection ______ inch, flanged.
+An influent connection 24-inch, flanged.

 An internal influent nozzle at the inlet end of the separator.